A New Generation of Cancer & Autoimmune Disease Treatment

 As a first-in-class soluble LAG-3 protein targeting MHC Class II ligands on antigen-presenting cells (APC), efti is uniquely positioned to improve clinical outcomes from standard-of-care chemotherapy.
 Its activation of APCs (e.g., dendritic cells, monocytes) triggers a broad immune response that includes significant increases in cytotoxic CD8+ T cells armed with chemo-induced tumour antigens to target cancer.
 This synergy was demonstrated by the AIPAC Phase IIb trial’s encouraging efficacy and safety, including a +2.9-month median overall survival (mOS) improvement, statistically significant mOS improvements between 4.2 to 19.6 months across three pre-specified subgroups, a statistically significant increase in cytotoxic CD8 T cells that correlated with improved OS, a higher 48% ORR (vs 38% for chemo alone), and a superior Quality of Life preservation.
 Unlike the prior AIPAC trial that administered efti + paclitaxel on different days and stopped chemotherapy at six months, patients will receive same-day administration of efti + paclitaxel that can continue until disease progression in AIPAC-003.

-The trial has an open-label lead-in component of 6 to 12 patients to test 90mg efti dosing in combination with paclitaxel driven by efti’s excellent safety profile, along with the FDA’s Project Optimus initiative in oncology.
-This will be followed by a randomized (1:1) portion of the Phase II consisting of up to 58 patients that will receive 30mg efti or 90mg efti to determine the optimal biological dose in combination with paclitaxel.
+Following the recommendation of the independent Data Monitoring Committee (IDMC), the Company has proceeded into the randomized (1:1) Phase II portion of study consisting of up to 58 evaluable patients that will receive 30mg efti or 90mg efti to determine the optimal biological dose in combination with paclitaxel.
 Depending on the Phase II results, potential regulatory actions and resources, a randomized, double-blinded, placebo-controlled Phase III portion will then follow.
 The Phase III will have overall survival as the primary endpoint and may include a specific patient population.
 For more information about the trial visit:

 INSIGHT-003

 INSIGHT-003 is an investigator-initiated trial conducted by the Institute of Clinical Cancer Research IKF at Krankenhaus Nordwest in Frankfurt.
 It is being run as the third arm (Stratum C) of the ongoing Phase 1 INSIGHT trial with Prof. Dr. Salah-Eddin Al-Batran as lead investigator.
-INSIGHT-003 is the first trial evaluating Immutep’s lead product candidate, eftilagimod alpha (efti/IMP321), as part of a triple combination therapy with standard-of-care anti-PD-1 therapy and doublet chemotherapy (carboplatin/pemetrexed) in advanced 1st line non-small cell lung cancer.
+INSIGHT-003 is the first trial evaluating Immutep’s lead product candidate, eftilagimod alpha (efti/IMP321), as part of a triple combination therapy with standard-of-care anti-PD-1 therapy and doublet chemotherapy (carboplatin/pemetrexed) in advanced 1st line non-squamous non-small cell lung cancer.

 INSIGHT-005

 INSIGHT-005 is an investigator-initiated, open-label Phase I study evaluating the safety and efficacy of Immutep’s lead product candidate, efti, in combination with avelumab (BAVENCIO®) in up to 30 patients with metastatic urothelial cancer.
-This Phase I trial is Immutep’s second collaboration with Merck KGaA, Darmstadt, Germany, and Pfizer Inc., which builds on the encouraging clinical data previously reported from INSIGHT-004 in multiple solid tumour indications.
+This Phase I trial is Immutep’s second collaboration with Merck KGaA, Darmstadt, Germany, which builds on the encouraging clinical data previously reported from INSIGHT-004 in multiple solid tumour indications.

 EFTISARC-NEO